Each team will submit five 800pt army lists.

 Army List Submission

 Each team must submit all five army lists by 31st March 2019 23:59GMT.
-To submit the army lists the team captain should compile all five army lists in a single document which will then be sent to the tournament organisers for review; the method for submission will be confirmed to team captains at a later date and not announced publicly on this website.
+To submit the army lists the team captain should compile all five army lists in a single document which will then be sent to the tournament organisers for review.

 Following army list submission the event organisers will take the following steps;